Not even an experienced estate agent can value a UK property with total accuracy, and it isn’t an exact science — it’s educated guesswork.

 1. Research trends in the area

-Take a look at recent house sales data on the Land Registry web portal.
-Look for details of houses similar to yours in design, age and size.
-Is there a trend in your neighbourhood?
-Does your house possess advantages others in the area don’t?
+Please take a look at our property valuation tool, which uses recent sold house prices data from the Land Registry and get a quick assessment as to your home’s worth.
+Next, look for details of houses similar to yours in design.
+Then ask yourself, is there a trend in your neighbourhood?
+Finally, does your home possess advantages others in the area don’t?

 Once you have the sale price data you need, work out an average range.